 12. Do the best you can.
 Remember parenting before cancer is hard at times.
 Parenting during cancer treatment is hard at times.
-Parenting when cancer treatment ends will be hard at times too.
+Parenting when cancer treatment ends, or if you’re metastatic and treatment will be ongoing, will be hard at times too.

 Being honest with children may help bring your family closer as everyone rallies together to help.
 Even young children are capable of exhibiting tremendous understanding, empathy and compassion.
 Sometimes we just need to allow them the chance to do so.